Andrew-S-Rosen/QMOF/README.md

 See [here](https://github.com/arosen93/QMOF/blob/main/fidelity_tracker) for an up-to-date list of any refcodes with flagged structural fidelity issues not captured via the automated filtering steps.
 User contributions are highly encouraged!

 ## Updates
 All updates to the QMOF database are made on the corresponding [Figshare repository](https://doi.org/10.6084/m9.figshare.13147324) with new version-specific DOIs.
 All changes are documented in [updates.md](updates.md).
+It is always best-practice to specify the version of the QMOF database you used in your work to ensure that your results can be accurately reproduced.

 ## Licensing
 The data underlying the QMOF database is made publicly available under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
 This means you can copy it, share it, adapt it, and do whatever you like with it provided that you give [appropriate credit](https://wiki.creativecommons.org/wiki/License_Versions#Detailed_attribution_comparison_chart) and [indicate any changes](https://wiki.creativecommons.org/wiki/License_Versions#Modifications_and_adaptations_must_be_marked_as_such).